PJayB/ADQS/readme.md

 This is a work in progress, currently in the "hacked together over a weekend" stage.
 Looking for high-level architectural fails first, before moving onto cleaner C# sugar, then documentation.

+This is a front-end for Belphemur's fantastic [AudioEndPointLibrary](https://github.com/Belphemur/AudioEndPointLibrary/).

 Usage
 -----